TrorYongOCR: Encoder-Decoder Model for Scene Text Recognition

 Model Configuration

-The choice of model configuration can be found below where the image input dimension is \((H, W) = (32, 128)\) where \(H\) and \(W\) are height and width of image respectively, patch size is \((4, 8)\), block size or maximum number of input tokens is \(192\).
+The choice of model configuration can be found as the following.
+While preserving aspect ratio, the input image is resized to \(min(H, W) = 32\) where \(H\) and \(W\) are height and width of image respectively.
+This is to reduce computation cost in the training as images with high resolution and big aspect ratio incur very long sequence of patches.
+The image patch size is \((8, 4)\) where \(8\) is along the width of input image.
+The context length for character sequence is up to \(1024\).
 Transformer configuration is the following: there are \(4\) blocks, each has embedding dimension \(d_{model}=384\) and \(h=6\) heads.
-In particular, encoding blocks (block \(1\) to \(3\)) have feedforward dimension \(d_{feedforward}=2*d_{model}=768\) and the decoding block has \(d_{feedforward}=4*d_{model}=1546\) (see Table 1).
+In particular, encoding blocks (block \(1\) to \(3\)) have MLP dimension \(d_{MLP}=2*d_{model}=768\) and the decoding block has \(d_{MLP}=4*d_{model}=1546\) (see Table 1).

 Table 1: Configuration of Transformer Blocks of TrorYongOCR

-Layer \(d_{model}\) \(h\) \(d_{feedforward}\) Role
+Layer \(d_{model}\) \(h\) \(d_{MLP}\) Role

 1 384 6 768 Encoder